We Buy Houses in Escambia County

 Frequently Asked Questions About Selling in Escambia County

-If the title is clear, as little as 7 days.
+With clear title, payoff statements, and seller documents ready, a cash sale can move faster than a financed buyer.
 Most sellers in Escambia County choose 14-30 days to get organized.
 Compare that to the average 52 days on market for MLS-listed homes in this county, and that's before you even start the 30-45 day closing process with a buyer's lender.

 I am the buyer.
 My name is Max Cohen.
 I'm a Licensed General Contractor (CGC1534000) and the founder of FL Home Buyers LLC.
 I buy houses with my own funds, renovate them myself, and either sell or rent them.
 We close at a standard Florida title company.
 I don't assign contracts to other investors.
 Learn how to spot "we buy houses" scams →